Margin-based sampling in high dimensions: When being active is less efficient than staying passive: Experiment details for tabular data

 \subsection{Datasets}

-To assess how suitable uncertainty sampling is for high-dimensional data, we conduct experiments on a wide variety of real-world datasets.
+To assess how suitable margin-based sampling is for high-dimensional data, we conduct experiments on a wide variety of real-world datasets.
 We select datasets from OpenML \citep{OpenML2013} and from the UCI data repository \citep{Dua2019} according to a number of criteria.
 In particular, we focus on datasets for binary classification that are high-dimensional ($d > 100$) and which have enough samples that can serve as the unlabeled set ($\nunl > \max(1000, 2d)$).
 We do not consider text or image datasets where the features are sequences of characters or raw pixels as estimators other than linear models are better suited for these data modalities (e.g.\ CNNs, transformers etc).
-Instead we want to analyze uncertainty sampling in a simple setting and thus focus on datasets that are (approximately) linearly separable.
+Instead we want to analyze M-AL in a simple setting and thus focus on datasets that are (approximately) linearly separable.
 Moreover, we discard datasets that have missing values.
 Finally, we are left with $\numdatasets$ datasets that cover a broad range of applications from finance and ecology to chemistry and histology.
 We provide more details about the selected datasets in Appendix~\ref{sec:appendix_datasets}.

 To disentangle the effect of high-dimensionality from other factors such as class imbalance, we subsample uniformly at random the examples of the majority class, in order to balance the two classes.
 In addition, to ensure that the data is noiseless, we fit a linear classifier on the entire dataset, and remove the samples that are not interpolated by the linear estimator.
 This noiseless setting is advantageous for active learning, since we are guaranteed to not waste the limited labeling budget on noisy samples.
-However, as we show later, even in this favorable scenario, the performance of uncertainty sampling suffers in high-dimensions.
-For completeness, we also compare uncertainty sampling and passive learning on the original, uncurated datasets in Appendix~\ref{sec:appendix_dirty_experiments} and observe similar trends as in this section.
+However, as we show later, even in this favorable scenario, the performance of M-AL suffers in high-dimensions.
+For completeness, we also compare M-AL and PL on the original, uncurated datasets in Appendix~\ref{sec:appendix_dirty_experiments} and observe similar trends as in this section.

 \paragraph{More dataset statistics.} Table~\ref{table_stats} summarizes some important characteristics of the datasets.
 The datasets span a wide range of applications (e.g.\ ecology, finance, chemistry, histology etc).
 All datasets are high-dimensional ($d \ge 100$) and have sufficiently many training samples that will serve as the unlabeled set.
 The test error is computed on a holdout set, whose size we report in Table~\ref{table_stats}.
 We also present the class-imbalance of the original, uncurated datasets and the training error of a linear classifier trained on the entire dataset, which indicates the degree of linear separability of the data. \looseness=-1